-Q: When are shareholder proposals due for the 2013 Annual Meeting?
+Q: When are shareholder proposals due for the 2014 Annual Meeting?

-A: For shareholder proposals or director nominees to be presented at the Company's 2013 Annual Meeting of shareholders and to be considered for possible inclusion in the Company's proxy statement and form of proxy relating to that meeting, such proposals or nominations must be submitted to and received by the Secretary of Hillenbrand at its principal offices at One Batesville Boulevard, Batesville, Indiana 47006, not later than September 7, 2012.
+A: For shareholder proposals or director nominees to be presented at the Company's 2014 Annual Meeting of shareholders and to be considered for possible inclusion in the Company's proxy statement and form of proxy relating to that meeting, such proposals or nominations must be submitted to and received by the Secretary of Hillenbrand at its principal offices at One Batesville Boulevard, Batesville, Indiana 47006, not later than September 10, 2013.

-In addition, with respect to proposals or nominations that will not be included in our proxy statement for the 2013 Annual Meeting, our By-laws provide that for business to be brought before a shareholders meeting by a shareholder, or for director nominations to be made by a shareholder for consideration at a shareholders meeting, written notice thereof must be received by the Secretary of Hillenbrand at its principal offices not later than 100 days prior to the anniversary of the immediately preceding Annual Meeting, or not later than November 14, 2012, for the 2013 Annual Meeting of shareholders.
+In addition, without regard to whether a proposal or nomination is or is not submitted in time for possible inclusion in our proxy statement for the 2014 Annual Meeting, our By-laws provide that for business to be brought before a shareholders' meeting by a shareholder, or for director nominations to be made by a shareholder for consideration at a shareholders meeting, written notice thereof must be received by the Secretary of Hillenbrand at its principal offices not later than 100 days prior to the anniversary of the immediately preceding Annual Meeting, or not later than November 19, 2013, for the 2014 Annual Meeting of shareholders.
 This notice must also provide certain information as set forth in our By-laws.